whyme-duh/whyme-duh/README.md

 - 🌱 I’m currently learning **Django, Flutter**

-- 🎰 I want to learn **React, Socket**
+- 🎰 I want to learn **React, Socket** etc

-- 👨‍💻 All of my projects are available at [https://shrestharitik.pythonanywhere.com/](https://shrestharitik.pythonanywhere.com/)
+- 👨‍💻 All of my projects are available at [https://shrestharitik.pythonanywhere.com/](https://shrestharitik.pythonanywhere.com/) ( but I have not updated it )

 - ⚡ Fun fact **I am newar but looks like bahun**